assemble/assemble-core/README.md

 ## History

+**v0.14.0**

+* Private method `.mergePartialsSync` rename was reverted to `.mergePartials` to be consistent with other updates in `.render` and `.compile`.
+No other breaking changes, but some new features were added to [templates](https://github.com/jonschlinkert/templates) for handling context in views and helpers.

 **v0.13.0**

 * Breaking change: bumps [templates](https://github.com/jonschlinkert/templates) to v0.13.0 to fix obscure rendering bug when multiple duplicate partials were rendered in the same view.
 But the fix required changing the `.mergePartials` method to be async.
 If you're currently using `.mergePartials`, you can continue to do so synchronously using the `.mergePartialsSync` method.